iphousehq/aws-cli/README.md

 ### Notes

 1. This tool queries http://instance-data/latest/meta-data/public-ipv4 to obtain the public IP address of the instance it runs on.
 If do not execute this tool on a Amazon EC2 instance an `ApplicationException` will be thrown.
+In other words it will only work for classic EC2 instances.
+It has not been tested for VPC instances.
 2. It only creates or updates A (IPv4) records.